 Etodolac is used to treat pain, inflammation, and fever in dogs.
 It's particularly effective against arthritis and joint stiffness.
-Etodolac requires a prescription from your veterinarian, and is sold per capsule or per tablet.
+Etodolac requires a prescription from your veterinarian, and is sold per tablet.

 Dogs (over 12 months of age and weighing more than 11 pounds)